panoptesDev/Safecoin/docs/src/wallet-guide/file-system-wallet.md

 ---

-This document describes how to create and use a file system wallet with the Safecoin CLI tools.
+This document describes how to create and use a file system wallet with the Panoptis CLI tools.
 A file system wallet exists as an unencrypted keypair file on your computer system's filesystem.

 > File system wallets are the **least secure** method of storing PANO tokens.
 Storing large amounts of tokens in a file system wallet is **not recommended**.